WHY PPI ?

 PPI’s project improvement training has been given to many of the world’s best known technology-based organizations including Alcatel-Lucent (Belgium), AVIC (China), Babcock International Group (UK), BHP Billiton (Australia), Boston Scientific (USA), CIBA Vision GMBH (Germany), Dyson (Singapore and Malaysia), EADS Research (Germany), Electrolux (USA), Embraer (Brasil), European Space Agency (the Netherlands), European Southern Observatory (Chile, Germany), Ford Motor Company Limited (UK), Frazer-Nash Consultancy (UK), General Dynamics (Canada), Honda (USA), IAEA (Austria), Mitsubishi (Japan), NEC (Australia), Nokia (Poland), OHB System AG (Germany), Panasonic (Singapore), Reutech Radar Systems (South Africa), Rio Tinto (Australia), Saipem S.p.A, Siemens (Australia), and ThyssenKrupp Marine Systems (Germany) and many, many others.

-With this “vote of confidence” from many of the world’s leading enterprises, the client can be confident of achieving a high return on its investment in training with PPI.
+With this “vote of confidence” from many of the world’s leading enterprises, you can be confident of achieving a high return on its investment in training with PPI.

 - Our courses are intensely focused on sound principles based on historical evidence, and on the astute application of these principles to create value for the enterprise;

 - We introduce effective, efficient, actionable methods, some not well-known, but very effective, taking a single system through all major process areas in workshop format, to achieve a high degree of learning; and

 - Our courses, overall, are scrupulously honest and always constructive.
 If a common practice is counter-productive, this is explained and why, and the alternative practice(s) explained and illustrated.

 PPI plays a leadership role within the systems engineering community.
-As a member of the International Council on Systems Engineering (INCOSE) Corporate Advisory Board, we have been working for well over a decade alongside other name companies in improving the practice of systems engineering.
-PPI has recently signed a MOU with INCOSE to work collaboratively in the advancement of systems engineering practice.
-PPI is the only professional services provider to have this relationship with INCOSE; two collaboration projects are underway.
+As a member of the International Council on Systems Engineering (INCOSE) Corporate Advisory Board, we have been working for two decades alongside other name companies in improving the practice of systems engineering.
+PPI has a MOU with INCOSE to work collaboratively in the advancement of systems engineering practice. <snip – sentence deleted>